ember-learn/guides-source/guides/release/reference/syntax-conversion-guide.md

 ### Positional parameters

 The classic invocation syntax supports passing arguments to the component by their position.
-In the following example, `"first"` and `"second"` are positional parameters:
+In the following example, `"greeting"` and `"name"` are positional parameters:

 ```handlebars
 {{my-greeting "Hello" "World"}}